ianstewart1/Project-Starter/README.md

 I was tired of linking GitHub repositories every time I started on something new, so I decided to automate it as much as I could.

 By using the command `project` paired with a (one word) project name, this script will create a new repository and link it with a folder in the directory the command is called from.
-Additionally a `readme` file will be created with the repo.
+Additionally a `readme.md` file will be created with the repo.

 ## Dependencies: